claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

 - Great Weapon Master -5 to hit for +10 dmg: You can toggle this and not worry about writing those specifics, they get added automatically to their respective columns.
 - War Cleric Channel Divinity +10 to hit toggle
 - Dice added to attack rolls: Useful for Bless or Bardic Inspiration.
-- Assumed relative modifiers to hit: When you level up and the enemy levels up, how much are your chances actually increasing?
-This field updates automatically as you set your character's level.
-Additionally, it gets a -5 automatically if you use the GWM toggle described above, or +10 if the War Cleric toggle is active, and also it adds the dice added to the attack rolls by Bless or Bardic inspiration, but only if it's an attack roll (not added on save throw spells).
 - Optional relative modifiers to hit: For adding that +1 magic sword, or perhaps for characters with very good stats for their level, or perhaps -1 for stats under the expectations.
 This has to be something that's added from different sources than the automatic modifiers calculated above.
-- Min to Hit: After all is said and done, this automatically reflects how much you have to roll on your 1d20 to hit the target at this level.
 - Min to Crit: Some abilities like the Champion Fighter Improved Critical, or the Hexblade Warlock Hexblade's Curse let you crit on lower than 20.
 - Accuracy types: We got formulas for days
     + Standard